-LLC for bloggers?
-As a blogger, you are probably wondering whether you need an LLC for your website and blog.
+Should I form an LLC for a blog?
+As a blogger, you are probably wondering whether you need an LLC for your blogging business.

-As a lawyer, this is the most FAQ I get from bloggers: do I need to form an LLC for my blogging business?
+As a business lawyer and blogger myself, this is the most FAQ I get from bloggers:

 Spend five minutes looking into how to form a business online and “LLC” will be one of the first keywords you come across.